Political Decentralization

 Gameli Dominic Kewuribe Hoedoafia, Ph.D.

-Executive Secretary – Inter-Ministerial Coordinating Committee (IMCC) on Decentralisation
+Executive Secretary – Inter-Ministerial Coordinating Committee (IMCC) on Decentralization

 Message from the Executive Secretary